xyrui/PLRDiff/README.md

 Pavia: [https://github.com/liangjiandeng/HyperPanCollection](https://github.com/liangjiandeng/HyperPanCollection)

-## Prepare test dataset
+### How do we generate the datasets
-Use data/generate_data.m to generate test data for Chikusei and Houston.
-Pavia can be directly downloaded for use.
+We generate our Chikusei and Houston datasets by 'data/generate_data.m'.
+Pavia can be directly downloaded from the above link for use.

 ## Testing
 ### Single HSI testing